typedb-osi/typedb-cti/README.md

 **Initialise Schema**

-You can use the demo tool to initialize the database and schema by runnign the following command:
+You can use the demo tool to initialize the database and schema by running the following command:

 ```
 python src/main.py --address=<address> --username=<username> --password=<password> setup